 8.5.2 Primary Frequency Response Measurements

-(1) ERCOT, with the assistance of the appropriate Technical Advisory Committee (TAC) subcommittee, shall analyze the performance of All-Inclusive Generation Resources and Controllable Load Resources for all Frequency Measurable Events (FMEs) in accordance with the Operating Guides.
+(1) ERCOT, with the assistance of the appropriate Technical Advisory Committee (TAC) subcommittee, shall analyze the performance of All-Inclusive Generation Resources, Resources capable of Fast Frequency Response (FFR), and Controllable Load Resources for all Frequency Measurable Events (FMEs) in accordance with the Operating Guides.
 In support of this analysis, ERCOT shall post the following:

 (a) ERCOT shall post on the Market Information System (MIS) Public Area the occurrence of an FME within 14 calendar days of occurrence.